Coffee Shop Manager Moonlighting As Food Runner Charged With Leading NJ Child Porn Ring

-A Route 23 coffee shop manager who moonlights as a food runner for a Route 46 Tex-Mex restaurant was also leading a child porn trafficking network, authorities charged.
+A Route 23 donut shop manager who moonlights as a food runner for a Route 46 Tex-Mex restaurant was also leading a child porn trafficking network, authorities charged.

 Imad Uddin, 24, of Paterson shared child sex abuse videos on “multiple social media accounts,” Passaic County Sheriff Richard H. Berdnik said.